sunny4lab-project/Supercharge-Your-IT-Support-with-Jira-/README.md

    - Review tricky cases to improve future support strategies.

-Jira isn't just a ticketing system—it's your IT team's secret weapon for tracking issues, streamlining workflows, and delivering top-notch support with ease!

 ![Jira Dashboard](https://your-image-link.com/jira-dashboard.png)

 ### 🔥 Steps to Set Up Jira for IT Support